 - Tools like Canva for design, basic email software, analytics dashboards, low-budget scheduling tools save money.

-- Agency partners often have access to premium tools/licenses or can train your team on best practices to avoid expensive mistakes.
+- At the same time, agency partners often have access to premium tools/licenses or can train your team on best practices to avoid expensive mistakes.

 -